Skip to content

 Not a one-click migration, but API compatibility minimizes code changes.

-Fluxbase: Supports both vertical and horizontal scaling*
+Fluxbase: Supports both vertical and horizontal scaling with distributed state backends

 Supabase: Horizontal scaling with read replicas for high traffic

-*Fluxbase horizontal scaling requirements:
+Fluxbase horizontal scaling features:

 • S3-compatible storage (MinIO, AWS S3, etc.) instead of local filesystem

-See Deployment: Scaling for configuration details.
+See Deployment: Scaling for full configuration details.

 Fluxbase: